openshift/enhancements/enhancements/local-storage/automatic-detection.md

 	Partition DeviceType = "Part"
 )

-type DeviceTypeList struct {
+type DeviceInclusionSpec struct {
 	// Devices is the list of devices that should be used for automatic detection.
 	// This would be one of the types supported by the local-storage operator.
 Currently,
 	// the supported types are: disk, part.
-If the list is empty the default value will be `[disk]`.
+If the list is empty no devices will be selected.
 	Devices []DeviceType `json:"devices"`
-}

-type DeviceInclusionSpec struct {
-	// DeviceTypeList holds the list of devices that should be used for automatic detection.
-	// If Nil the default detection will be of disks.
-	DeviceTypeList *DeviceTypeList `json:"deviceTypeList"`

 	// DeviceMechanicalProperty denotes whether Rotational or NonRotational disks should be used.
 	// by default, it selects both